 It's only been twenty minutes since the “Island Queen” sailed from the Bay of Miami docks.

-We pass under the big overpass on Port Boulevard.
-A line of gray skyscrapers sets on our backs against the blue sky almost clear of fog or clouds.
-THE
+We passed under the large viaduct on Port Boulevard.
+The line of gray skyscrapers is set at our shores against the blue sky almost clear of fog or clouds.

-Land of Opportunity's flag is still attached to the stern of the vessel, but from the angle we see it flutters with its stars & stripes on an even higher plane.
+The flag of the Land of Opportunity remains attached to the stern of the vessel but, from the angle we see it, it flutters, with its stars & stripes on an even higher plane.

 We did not take long to navigate the first personal expressions of success achieved in the US fashion.
 “To your right is anchored Mr. Mark Cuban's fabulous yacht, which everyone should know from the “Lago dos Tubarões” program.